markjnkim/es_mod/01-html/content/step-3-hero.md

   only counting the `content` box of our CSS box model.
 This means that the `border` and `padding` must be calculated separately and added to our width and height to determine the size of our element.
 - **Border-box** calculates the height and width of the element by including the `border` and `padding` additions to our `content` box.

-In our case, when we declare the width of the `div` to be 500px and keep the the default value for the `box-sizing` property at `content-size`, we would need to add the `border` and `padding` into this calculation that would actually come out to 546px and not 500px as the `width` property declared.
+In our case, when we declare the width of the `div` to be 500px and keep the the default value for the `box-sizing` property at `content-size`, we would need to add the `border` and `padding` into this calculation to get the true width of 546px.
 However if we changed the `box-sizing` property to `border-box`, the width would take into account the `padding` and `border` and would yield an actual width of 500px.

-> **Pause**: Let's add this property to every element on our page and override the browser's default property assignment.
-How would we go about this without needing to add this property to every element selector?
+> **Pause**: Let's add this property to every element on our page and override the browser's default assignment.
+How would we go about this without needing to add this declaration to every CSS rule?

 > **Answer**: We can use the wildcard selector, `*`, to match every element on the page.
-This will target every element on the page.
-This is a great idea to add for every CSS stylesheet.
+This is a great idea to add for every CSS style sheet since calculating width is made much easier.

 ```css
 * {